About NIC

 Credit(s): 3

 This course is designed to review the entire Medical Assistant program in preparation for the national CMA examination.
-Lecture: 3 hours per week
+Students will be able to identify and analyze information in the cognitive, affective and psychomotor domains of General, Administrative and Clinical knowledge of Medical Assisting.

 Prerequisites: